l1lgadil1/Strive-Sync/README.md

   - React Hook Form for form handling
   - Zod for schema validation

+- **Backend**:
+  - Spring Boot 3.2.2
+  - Java 17
+  - PostgreSQL for data persistence
+  - Redis for caching
+  - JWT for authentication
+  - Hibernate/JPA for ORM
+  - Flyway for database migrations

 ## Getting Started

 ### Prerequisites

 - Node.js 18.0 or later
 - npm or yarn
+- Java 17 or later
+- Maven 3.8 or later
+- Docker and Docker Compose (for local database setup)

 ### Installation